liabru/jquery-match-height/README.md

 This license is also supplied with the release and source code.
 <br/>As stated in the license, absolutely no warranty is provided.

-##### Why not use CSS?

-Making robust, responsive equal height columns for _arbitrary content_ is [difficult or impossible](http://filamentgroup.com/lab/setting_equal_heights_with_jquery/) to do with CSS alone (at least without hacks or trickery, in a backwards compatible way).

-Note you should probably ensure your layout is still usable if JavaScript is disabled.